wellyshen/react-cool-inview/README.md

 ### Basic Use Case

-To monitor an element enters or leaves the browser viewport by the `inView` state and useful sugar events.
+To monitor an element enters or leaves the viewport by the `inView` state and useful sugar events.

 ```js
 import React, { useRef } from 'react';